 An email deliverability test sends your email to seed addresses at major providers like Gmail, Microsoft O365, Hotmail, Yahoo, Apple Mail, and Zoho to check whether it lands in the inbox, spam folder, or promotions tab.
 It helps you diagnose issues before sending to your real audience.

 We provide over 70 seed addresses across major ISPs.
-You send your email to these addresses (separately — not CC'd together).
+You send your email to these addresses separately.
 Our system checks where each email landed: primary inbox, spam folder, or a secondary tab.
 Results include full header analysis, ISP-specific scores like Microsoft's SCL and Apple's ICL, and actionable recommendations.

 Our inbox placement test covers Gmail, Microsoft O365, Hotmail, Yahoo Mail, Apple Mail (iCloud), and Zoho Mail, with over 70 seed addresses spread across providers.
-We're continuously expanding coverage and adding new seeds.
+We are continuously expanding coverage and adding new seeds.

-Inbox placement testing starts at $19.99 per month.
-This gives you access to the full Inbox Placement Test Center with 70+ seed addresses across all supported providers, email header analysis, downloadable CSV and PDF reports, and content optimization through Campaign Cleaner.
+Inbox placement testing starts at $19.99 per month, giving you access to the full Inbox Placement Test Center with 70+ seed addresses, email header analysis, REST API access, downloadable CSV and PDF reports, and content optimization through Campaign Cleaner.
 Need hands-on help?
-You can also schedule an email deliverability consultation with our team.
+You can also schedule an email deliverability consultation.

 A spam score checker analyzes your email content for red flags.
 An inbox placement test actually sends your email to real seed inboxes and reports where it lands.
-Our tool provides real-world placement data plus content analysis — giving you the complete picture.
+This tool provides real-world placement data plus header analysis including SCL, BCL, and ICL scores — giving you the complete picture that a content-only checker cannot.

-Email delivery means the recipient's mail server accepted your email — it didn't bounce.
+Email delivery means the recipient's mail server accepted your email — it did not bounce.
 Email deliverability is whether your email reached the inbox or got filtered into spam.
 You can have 100% delivery but terrible deliverability if every email goes to junk.
 Our test measures actual deliverability.

 Yes.
 Download your complete inbox placement test results as a CSV or PDF report.
+You can also retrieve results programmatically via the REST API.
 Share data with your team, track deliverability over time, and keep records of your improvements.

-Email Delivery Test is powered by Campaign Cleaner.
-When you click "Get Started," you'll be taken to Campaign Cleaner's registration page to create your account and select the inbox testing subscription at $19.99/mo.
-Once registered, you'll have immediate access to the Inbox Placement Test Center.
+This tool is powered by Campaign Cleaner.
+When you click "Get Started," you will be taken to Campaign Cleaner's registration page to create your account and select the inbox testing subscription at $19.99/mo.
+Once registered, you will have immediate access to the Inbox Placement Test Center and API documentation.